 New Mexico - currently targeted by a private CISF (Holtec), with very likely major DOE involvement (albeit illegal), and previously targeted by DOE for a federal CISF (at the Mescalero Apache Reservation, which was then later targeted by a private CISF, Private Fuel Storage, LLC) - is a case in point.
 The majority minority (Latinx, Indigenous) State of New Mexico faces many socio-economic challenges, in addition to its disproportionate nuclear, fossil fuel, and other hazardous industry pollution burdens.
+These socio-economic challenges were further exposed during and exacerbated by the Covid-19 pandemic.
 Among these is the current lack of access, by many New Mexicans, to the internet, and reliable telephonic connections.
+During the Covid-19 pandemic in New Mexico, there have been numerous photos in newspapers throughout the state, showing children sitting in cars doing homework in the parking lots of fast food restaurants, their only option to access wifi for remote schooling.

 Thus, if DOE proposes to undertake consent-based siting interactions in such places, the agency must be prepared to rectify such digital divides.
 If not, any claim of "consent-based siting" rings hollow and empty, a merely meaningless check-the-box PR exercise.